eeg3/workspaces-portal/README.md

 ![Architectural Diagram](docs/Portal_Architecture_Diagram.png)

+### Components Overview

+This project leverages the following services:

+* [CloudFormation](https://aws.amazon.com/cloudformation/): Used to deploy the entire stack.
+* [AWS Serverless Application Model](https://aws.amazon.com/about-aws/whats-new/2016/11/introducing-the-aws-serverless-application-model/): Used to provision Lambda/API Gateway.
+* [S3](https://aws.amazon.com/s3/): Used to provide static website hosting and to store our build artifacts.
+* [Lambda](https://aws.amazon.com/lambda/): Used to perform Functions-as-a-Service.
+* [API Gateway](https://aws.amazon.com/api-gateway/): Used to provide an integration point to our Lambda functions.
+* [Step Functions](https://aws.amazon.com/step-functions/): Used to provide a State Machine for Approval workflows.
+* [Cognito](https://aws.amazon.com/cognito/): Used to provide authentication for our website.
+* [SES](https://aws.amazon.com/ses/): Used to send Approval emails.
+* [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html): Used to set a timer event for Lambda functions.
+* [IAM](https://aws.amazon.com/iam/): Provides security controls for our process.
+* [CodePipeline](https://aws.amazon.com/codepipeline/): Used to provide the pipeline functionality for our CI/CD process.
+* [Code Build](https://aws.amazon.com/codebuild/): Used to build the project as part of CodePipeline process.
+* [GitHub](http://www.github.com): Used as the source code repository.
+Could theoretically be replaced with CodeCommit.
+* [Jekyll](http://www.jekyllrb.com): Provides static web site generation.

 ### Website

 The code for the website are placed within the website/ folder.
 [Jekyll](https://jekyllrb.com/) is used for static site generation.
 The site will be built through Code Build as part of the process.
 It can also be viewed locally through `jekyll serve` within the website directory.